 You may also like:

-- Add Attachments to SharePoint List Items using Power Automate
+- Convert SharePoint List Item to PDF Using Power Automate